gtoootg/Portfolio-photoalbum2/README.md

 For this portfolio, the following coding languages are used

-(React/Type script)
+(React/Type script) <br/>
-    -JSX file to create the layout of web page as SPA application -Control of global/local state with useState, useContext for the following contents ・uploaddata
+    -JSX file to create the layout of web page as SPA application<br/>
+    -Control of global/local state with useState, useContext for the following contents<br/>
+       ・uploaddata<br/>
-       ・data of my post fetched from Backend data base ・Sorting of my post according to selected region, countries -Animation of webpage
+       ・data of my post fetched from Backend data base<br/>
+       ・Sorting of my post according to selected region, countries<br/>
+    -Animation of webpage<br/>
-    -Strict typing using TypeScript
+    -Strict typing using TypeScript<br/>

-(css module)
+(css module)<br/>
-    -layout design of webpage using css module
+    -layout design of webpage using css module<br/>

-(Laravel)
+(Laravel)<br/>
-    -Framework of laravel is used to utilize the api connection to transfer data between Front-end and Back-end(mysql)
+    -Framework of laravel is used to utilize the api connection to transfer data between Front-end and Back-end(mysql)<br/>

-(MySql)
+(MySql)<br/>
-    -Clear DB is used to store the data of my post.
+    -Clear DB is used to store the data of my post.<br/>

 <!-- <p align="center"><a href="https://laravel.com" target="_blank"><img src="https://raw.githubusercontent.com/laravel/art/master/logo-lockup/5%20SVG/2%20CMYK/1%20Full%20Color/laravel-logolockup-cmyk-red.svg" width="400"></a></p>